nickyoung-github/pydantic-bind/README.md

 Compiled pybind modules are installed into `<original module path>/__pybind__`

+For C++ usage, you need only the headers, the compiled code is for pybind/python usage only

 For the example below, `common_object_model/common_object_model/v1/common/__pybind__/foo.cpython-311-darwin.so` will be installed (obviously with corresponding qualifiers for Linux/Windows). `get_pybind_value()` searches this directory